Maximal real varieties from moduli constructions: Introduction

 \begin{thm}[Smith--Thom inequality] Let $(X,\sigma)$ be a real variety of dimension $n$.
 We have the following inequality for the total $\F2$-Betti numbers

 \end{thm} Here for a topological space $W$, its total $\F2$-Betti number is $b_*(W, \F2):=\sum_{i} b_i(W, \F2)$ with $b_i(W, \F2):=\dim_{\F2} H^i(W, \F2)$.

-When equality holds, we say that $(X, \sigma)$ is a \textit{maximal} real variety (or \textit{M-variety}).
+When equality in \eqref{eqn:SmithThomInequality} holds, we call $(X, \sigma)$ a \textit{maximal} real variety (or \textit{M-variety}).
 Maximal real varieties have attracted significant research interest over the decades.
-On one hand, intriguing properties are identified for such varieties; let us mention as an example the remarkable Rokhlin congruence theorem for even-dimensional maximal smooth projective real varieties: $\chi_{\top}(X(\R))\equiv \operatorname{sgn}(X) \mod 16$; see \cite[Theorem 3.4.2]{MangolteBook}.
-On the other hand, providing a rich supply of examples of maximal real varieties has always been an important task.
-In dimensions 1 and 2 (i.e.~curves and surfaces), the construction problem has been extensively studied and for certain class of varieties (e.g.~K3 surfaces) even a classification up to real deformation is (partially) achieved; we refer to \cite{MangolteBook} for an account.
-However, arguably, the available construction methods for maximal real varieties so far have been somewhat limited, especially in higher dimensions (the most powerful method is Viro's combinatorial patchworking for hypersurfaces \cite{ItenbergViro}); see \cite[\S 3]{BrugalleSchaffhauser} for a recent summary.
+Intriguing properties are uncovered for those real varieties, such as the Rokhlin congruence theorem for even-dimensional maximal smooth projective real varieties: $\chi_{\top}(X(\R))\equiv \operatorname{sgn}(X) \mod 16$; see \cite[Theorem 3.4.2]{MangolteBook}.
+On the other hand, providing a rich supply of examples of maximal real varieties has always been an important task, but constructing them has proven challenging, particularly in higher dimensions.
+For curves and surfaces, the construction problem has been extensively studied, and for certain class of varieties (e.g.~K3 surfaces) even a classification up to real deformation is partially achieved; we refer to \cite{MangolteBook} for an account.
+However, the available methods for constructing higher-dimensional maximal real varieties have been somewhat limited.
+Viro's combinatorial patchworking for hypersurfaces \cite{ItenbergViro} is currently the most powerful method.
+We refer to \cite[\S 3]{BrugalleSchaffhauser} for a recent summary.